axibase/atsd/administration/migration/mr-settings.md

 * Set `mapreduce.map.java.opts` and `mapreduce.reduce.java.opts` to 80% of `mapreduce.map.memory.mb` and `mapreduce.reduce.memory.mb`.

-Sample memory configuration for a server with 16GB of RAM:
+Sample memory configuration for a server with 16 GB of RAM:

 ```xml
     <property>